Nikolaj-K/NOS-voting-system-research/README.md

 ### NOS-voting-system-research

+##### thought-dump.md

-`thought-dump.md` ... some summaries and some arguments we want to keep track of
+Some summaries and some arguments we want to keep track of.

+Todo: Needs cleanup and made concise for whitepaper section.

+##### pseudo-codes.py

-`pseudo-code.py` ... implementation of one ranking round, using a mean for a bracket systems as well as resulting reward computation
+Implementation of one ranking round, using a mean for a bracket systems as well as resulting reward computation.

+Todo: Depending on target platform, this could use a rewrite form procedual to class based.